Blak Prophetz: Collaborations

-The mid-2000s
+Mid-2000s

-Blak Prophetz were back releasing a 12-inch called "With FX", from their coming album that year entitled 2nd Coming.
+Blak Prophetz were back releasing a 12-inch called "With FX", from their album that year entitled 2nd Coming.
 It was released in New York and distributed through TRC Distribution, in Los Angeles on vinyl and was a feature in the Blues & Soul magazine by writer Ryan Proctor during October 2005.

 During that same period came the cross-collaboration release of the 2nd Coming album which included other rap artists.
 The album attracted some negative critical attention from Tadah of UrbanSmarts.com magazine who declared: "As we start with talking about the lyrics, let's end with talking about the lyrics.
-The potential of what the Blak Prophetz really can do appears on "Still a Kid."
+The potential of what the Blak Prophetz really can do appears on "Still a Kid".
 This struggle-and-strives tale was done shockingly real and is a hundred times better than the tried and tired battle rhymes on here.
 Even though the level of the braggadocio only reflects the down earth rap music this is.
 This is nothing fancy or flashy, but some gritty, grassroots type traditional rap music.
 Good as such, but in no way spectacular."

 Despite lacking positive critical attention from Tadah, the track from the album titled "What Is Rap" was selected by Bartle Bogle Hegarty whose client Mentos chose to use for the global Mentos Fruity 3 High Rider advert campaign.

 It also caught the attention of Notion Magazine also known as Notionmag.
-Notion's writer, Loriann Luckings conducted an insight into the band's progression focusing on how they had travelled and pushed their way through the ranks saying; “The lads went to the big smoke in 1996 to distribute, sell and promote themselves and their music.
+Notion's writer, Loriann Luckings conducted an insight into the group's progression focusing on how they had travelled and pushed their way through the ranks saying; "The lads went to the big smoke in 1996 to distribute, sell and promote themselves and their music.
 They soon got signed to record label Kold Sweat Records and formed as the Blak Prophetz.
 Sure Shot is regarded highly for his remixing and production skills, having worked with artists including the likes of Justin Timberlake and Jason Jermaine.
 He is what is known commonly as the background guy – the one who does a lot of the hard work and takes very little commercial credit."

 Critical reception

 During an interview in the 1 August 1991 edition of Hip Hop Connection, Slater asked Blak Prophetz what they thought of the new emerging success of the US rap group Public Enemy.
 A response came from a temporary member at that time namely Willie B who responded stating that "Public Enemy stayed where the money was" (meaning that PE remained attached to a record label that was run by a white management).
 Willie applauded Professor Griff's move to Luke Records, which was run by a team of black individuals.
-The statement outraged Chuck D, the main member of PE, who later responded directly Willie in issue 34 stressing that there was no black system and that 'Griff' still has to deal with a white ran system.
+The statement outraged Chuck D, the main member of PE, who later responded directly to Willie in issue 34 stressing that there was no black system and that 'Griff' still has to deal with a white ran system.